This is the webpage for the course Geometry and Algorithms in Three-Dimensional Modeling at Oklahoma State University.

 There will be two take home midterms.
 There will be no final exam.

 There will be three major projects due throughout the semester.
-See Project guidelines for details on what is expected for the projects.
 The following schedule and topics are tentative.

 Project 1: Goblet

-- Project proposal due: Tuesday February 6.
+- Project proposal due: Tuesday February 5.
 Before class, have decided on, and sketched the rough shape of the goblet, and have thought about how to create the shape.
 In class we will meet to discuss the project.
-Note that the project proposal is a graded part of the project.

 Project 2: Programming project

-Produce a model (an artwork, an illustration, etc.) using some form of programming.
+Produce a model (an artwork, an illustration, etc.) using some form of programming, in either Rhino-Python or Grasshopper.
 Some possible ideas: Show a parametrised curve in space (a graph, the path of an object in motion etc.), show the graph of a function of two variables, make a tree-like fractal (or perhaps investigate L-systems), simulate a natural process (nautilus shell, pinecone etc.).

-- Project proposal due: Thursday March 15.
+- Project proposal due: Thursday March 14.
 Before class, have decided on what to design, and have thought about how to create it.
 In class we will meet to discuss the project.
-Note that the project proposal is a graded part of the project.

 Project 3: Illustrate something mathematical